kera-cudmore/TheQuizArms/TESTING.md

 I have gone through each page using google chrome developer tools & Firefox inspector tool to ensure that each page is responsive on a variety of different screen sizes and devices.

-To fully test my website I performed the following testing using a number of browsers (google chrome, Firefox & Safari) and devices (Macbook Pro 14 inch, iPhone X, iPhone 11 pro, iPhone 13 pro).
-Friends and family have also tested the site on their own devices.

 - - -

 ## AUTOMATED TESTING